 The Netherlands is one of the most sustainable countries in the world, with one of the best waste management systems in Europe.
 Here’s how the Dutch go from litter to glitter, from wreck to tech, from waste to replaced. ♻️

-I sometimes wonder why The Netherlands’ colour is orange, when a lot of what they do is painted with green.
+I sometimes wonder why the colour of the Netherlands is orange, when a lot of what they do is painted green.
 From crazy renewable energy projects to citizen-led initiatives against food waste, the Dutch are famous for their Go-Green attitude.

 National and international commitment: the Dutch leading the way

-A 2012 report of the European Commission graded 27 EU countries on different aspects of European waste management legislation.
-Waste generated, waste collection, waste recycling and recovery and landfill creation, were some of the criteria analyzed.
+A 2012 report by the European Commission graded 27 EU countries on different aspects of European waste management legislation.
+“Waste generated, waste collection, waste recycling and recovery and landfill creation”, were some of the criteria analyzed.

 Waste separation in Amsterdam

-Most people separate their waste and place it in their corresponding bins.
-Some neighbourhoods do not have bins, and people take out their trash for collection on specific days no earlier than 21:00.
+Most people separate their waste and place it in the corresponding bins themselves.
+Some neighbourhoods do not have bins, which means people have to take out their trash for collection on specific days, no earlier than 21:00.
 Doing it before can result in a fine.

 Waste separation in the Netherlands: a priority for all, for all the good reasons

 Both the authorities and the people seem to be on the same page.
-The Netherlands didn’t make it to the ‘top of the charts’ in the waste management scene on policies alone.
-It starts at the household, where Mevrouw van der Schaap takes her time to separate paper from glass.
+The Netherlands didn’t make it to the top of the charts in the waste management scene on policies alone.
+It starts at the household level, where Mevrouw van der Schaap takes her time to separate paper from glass.